- March 19, 2018

 Cutting out the middleman

 In the mainstream financial environment, cross-borders transactions require a clearing house, financial intermediaries and the Society for Worldwide Interbank Financial Telecommunication (SWIFT).
 SWIFT is an entity that offers a network for financial institutions across the global to exchange information with one another.
-No international money transfers can happen outside of the SWIFT network hence there are high transaction fees and long processing periods.
+However, cross-border transactions are currently subject to high transaction fees, long processing periods, and a lack of transparency.
 The emergence of cryptocurrencies which introduces a new transfer protocol, alters this environment.
 The role of the middleman is no longer required for authorizing transactions.
 Cryptocurrencies offer low transaction fees which can be as low as a couple of cents and allow for anonymity and privacy.
 Furthermore, transaction time is a matter of seconds and minutes.

 However, a caveat of all this is the higher likelihood of illegal activities going unnoticed.
 The current centralised payment processing procedure prevents money laundering, terrorist activities, and illicit trade in drugs and ammunition.
 Cryptocurrencies offer a decentralised system which means that it is much more difficult for central banks to trace transactions and identify parties of an exchange.

 The dominance of the United States is evident from the reliance of the global economy on the US dollar which is the reserve currency.
 This is the very reason why the contagion effect from the US financial market is so widespread during the financial crisis.
 The United States Treasury is essentially a de facto global central bank.
 This form of centralisation is undermined by cryptocurrency operations.